-So let’s say you are going to Spain for vacation.
+So let’s say you are going to Spain for a vacation.
 Do you know what apps do you need to order food or for making a dinner reservation?
-It is definitely easier to this via an app instead of going there directly, if you do not speak the language.
-So I thought that in this blogpost I will make a short summary for what apps can be useful when you go travelling to Spain.
-And make sure you read the whole post, because some of them will help you save money while you are here.
-I also made sure to include apps that not only are helpful for travellers, but also for expats in Spain.
+It is definitely easier to do this via an app instead of going there directly if you do not speak the language.
+So I thought that in this blog post I will make a short summary of what apps can be useful when you go travelling to Spain.
+And make sure you read the whole post because some of them will help you save money while you are here.
+I also made sure to include apps that not only are helpful for travelers, but also for expats in Spain.

 Apps you should have when travelling Spain:

 The apps you need for ordering food in Spain.
 To be honest with you, my favorite is Glovo because it has more local restaurants.
 And you can also order groceries there.
 I also feel like it tends to be cheaper than the other ones.
 But still, I have all three of them on my phone and tend to use them whenever I do not feel like cooking or going anywhere.
 Especially when you have been walking around the city the whole day and just want to stay in during the evening, these apps will be super helpful.

 These apps are a must for everyone coming to Spain.
 Even though public transport is quite amazing here, especially in bigger cities like Madrid and Barcelona you might need to take a cab at some point.
 So those are the three apps I usually use in Madrid.
 My favorite is Cabify, because it is usually the cheapest and the waiting times are not that long.
 Uber is great, too, but be aware that there is no uber in Barcelona.
 So make sure you have the other ones installed as well when you are there.